Become a Garden Designer Work from Home, and tailor a business to your lifestyle.

-A plan drawn to detail, showing planting details, specifying other features & components but not specifying the construction detail of hard landscaping (eg. The plan may indicate the location of a wall and say it is to be built with stone, but it won't specify foundations, drainage etc to be incorporated into the wall)
+A plan drawn to detail, showing planting details, specifying other features and components but not specifying the construction detail of hard landscaping (e.g. the plan may indicate the location of a wall and say it is to be built with stone, but it will not specify foundations, drainage etc. to be incorporated into the wall).

 - Plant Identification